ShibeCoin/shibecoin/README.md

 ----------------

-In June 2014 Shibecoin was taken over by a community-backed development team. a swap to Shibecoin V3 in September 2014 will transition to a customized fork of Proof-of-Stake-Velocity (PoSV) algorithm which replaced Proof-of-Stake (PoS) (and a 5-day PoW phase prior to PoS).
+In June 2014 Shibecoin was taken over by a community-backed development team.
+A swap to Shibecoin V3 in September 2014 will transition to a customized fork of Proof-of-Stake-Velocity (PoSV) algorithm which replaced Proof-of-Stake (PoS) (and a 5-day PoW phase prior to PoS).
  - 1 minute block target
  - 3,000,000 Shibecoin mined during PoW phase